A New People

 When in the Course of human Events, it becomes necessary for one People to dissolve the Political Bands which have connected them with another, and to assume among the Powers of the Earth, the separate and equal Station to which the Laws of Nature and of Nature’s God entitle them, a decent Respect to the Opinions of Mankind requires that they should declare the Causes which impel them to the Separation, says the ■Declaration of Independence.

-Already ancients used the Latin seclum for people to have taken own stand.
-With the Latin ordo as an organizing principle, we can comprehend the Novus Ordo Seclorum as A New People Come, where come is the third form, as spoken, written, etc. A new nation has become.
+Already ancients used the Latin seclum for people who have taken their own stand.
+With the Latin ordo as a principle for some recognition, we can comprehend the Novus Ordo Seclorum as A New People Come, where come is the third form, as spoken, written, etc. A new nation has become.

 We can caption the image: